neuefische/wd-flipped-classroom-curriculum/README.md

   in the `web-pool-2022` repository.
 Make sure that the questions still fit the content of the session.
 If there is no quiz.md, or you work on a new session, just create a new quiz.md and add new questions.

+### Formatting

+- In session guides (mis-)use `code`-blocks to highlight important words
+- In all material that is handed out to students use proper markdown semantics:
+  - hightlight words using **bold** text `**bold**`
+	- use code block only for code
+	- do not highlight written-out abbreviations (keep them as plain text): HTML (Hypertext Markup Language)

 ## To-Do's